-2020 was a year for the books.
+2020 was a year for the history books.
 If there was ever a time to go all-in on digital, regardless of industry, this was the year.
-Since seeing customers face-to-face was no longer safe, nor recommended, businesses relied on digital engagement for maintaining connections and driving business.
+As many companies could no longer interact face-to-face with customers, digital engagement was vital to maintaining connections and driving business.
 In many ways, businesses couldn’t remain effective without being digital-first.

-Stuck mostly at home, consumers learned new digital habits.
-And this impacted important aspects of life, ranging from telemedicine to online shopping.
-According to a McKinsey survey, 76% of consumers experimented with new shopping behavior; habits they expect to continue after the pandemic.
-For many brands, the pandemic and the resulting change in consumer behavior made plans to “go fully digital someday” into “need to be 100% digital tomorrow.”
+Stuck mostly at home, consumers explored new digital habits, ranging from telemedicine to online shopping.
+According to a McKinsey survey, 76% of consumers experimented with new shopping behaviors, which most intend to continue using after the pandemic.
+For many brands, this turned “we’ll go fully digital someday” into “we need to be 100% digital tomorrow.”

-One key digital opportunity spun up to meet customer needs was the growth of app development.
-Thanks in part to low-code tools, we saw companies thrive by diving headfirst into adopting and updating apps.
+App development was one of the key digital opportunity areas to meet customer needs Thanks in part to low-code tools, we saw companies thrive by diving headfirst into adopting and updating apps.
 Financial technology companies like MX built apps in a single weekend to help banks process billions of dollars in much-needed small business loans, and help keep people employed.
 Gyms like FITNESS SF went all-digital, amplifying app features so members could replicate the gym experience to stay fit at home.
 And healthcare organizations like UCSF built secure patient referral apps that decreased wait times by an average of 50%.
 From spinning up new apps from scratch to amping up features in existing apps, moving to an all-digital world was essential to business success this year.

 In partnership with Pulse Q&A, a research and insights community and platform, we surveyed tech executives across the globe to uncover the most prominent trends in app development in 2020.
 Here are some key themes:

 App development was a major focus and a team effort